charliecalvert/CloudNotes/Assignments/Isit320Midterm2015.md

 # Isit320 Midterm 2015

+This document is not complete, but there is enough here to get you started.

 Polish the **BitlyRefine** and **TwitterRefine** programs.

-Create a program for viewing images stored in the cloud.
-The program should integrate both Bitly and Twitter.
-In particular, you should be able to view a *gallery* of images created from Bitly links or Twitter posts.
+Extend these programs to support viewing images stored in the cloud.
+The program should integrate Delicious, Bitly and Twitter.
+In particular, you should be able to view a *gallery* of images created from Bitly or Delicious links and Twitter posts.

+Store links in:

+- Bitly
+- Delicious
+- Twitter

+## What to Build {#overview}

+Create a new project or copy your **Bitly Refine** or **Twitter Refine** application into a new folder labeled: **Week08-Midterm**.

+Your modified app should have the following.

+Three radio buttons in a panel labeled **Image Source**:

+- Bitly
+- Delicious
+- Twitter

+When the buttons are selected, search Bitly, Delicious or Twitter for images.
+These means you need to create groups or tags that will return the results you expect.

+Display the images in a clickable list.
+When the user clicks on an item, display the image.

-## Image Viewing
+## Finding Images

 There are two ways that I know about for storing images in the cloud: